jibby0/fallout-terminal-clone/README.md

 	WINDOWS

 		Requirements:
-            Have MinGW installed with the following packages:
+            MinGW installed with the following packages:
 			- mingw32-gcc
             - mingw32-pdcurses (dev and dll)

-        Once MinGW is installed with support for C/C++ compilation, simply copy everything from src\deps\ into your MinGW folder.
-This will install the necessary PDcurses libraries.

-		Once this is finished, you can compile by running: make
-        In the source directory.
+		Once the above dependencies are satisfied, simply open a command prompt in the source directory and run: make

+        If you get an error about gcc not being found, you most likely didn't add MinGW tools to your path.
+Either do that, or change the line:
+    CC = gcc
+        to read:
+    CC = C:\MinGW\bin
+        (assuming you installed MinGW in that location)

 	LINUX